alfiTH/VR_teleoperation/README.md

  The input Map in Inputs/IMC_Robot
- The inputs is de Action inpunts in Inputs, only it define the type of data To be easier, the Robot(Pawn) is wappered in RobotBP to use Inputs
+ The inputs is de Action inpunts in Inputs, only it define the type of data To be easier, the Robot(Pawn) is wappered in RobotBP to use Inputs URFD to FBX with blender 3.1.2 [urdf_importer](https://github.com/HoangGiang93/urdf_importer), you need copy the libs urdf_parser_py and yamlpy to python blender enviroment
+ To import fbx in unreal, right click in contrent drawlwer-->import to current folder-->select in types FBX skeletal meshes(*.fbx)-->open-->Select Skeletal Mesh-->Import All